-Stock Options.
-Named executive officers awarded stock options are obligated to performance shares or restricted stock are obligated not to compete with, or solicit the employees of, the Company during and for two years after termination of employment.
+Performance Shares and Restricted Stock.
+Named executive officers awarded performance shares or restricted stock are obligated not to compete with, or solicit the employees of, the Company during and for two years after termination of employment.

-$\label{lem:performance} \mbox{Performance Shares and Restricted Stock.
-Named executive officers awarded}$ discharged for cause, enters into competition with the Company, interferes with the Company's relations with a customer, or engages in any activity that would result in a decrease in or loss of sales by the Company, the named executive officer's rights to benefits under this Plan will be forfeited, unless the Compensation Committee determines that the activity is not detrimental to the Company's interests.
+Pension Restoration Plan.
+If any participating named executive officer is discharged for cause, enters into competition with the Company, interferes with the Company's relations with a customer, or engages in any activity that would result in a decrease in or loss of sales by the Company, the named executive officer's rights to benefits under this Plan will be forfeited, unless the Compensation Committee determines that the activity is not detrimental to the Company's interests